JoachimMartillo/SharepointAuth/README.md

-# coursesclient2
+# SharepointAuth
 Rewriting coursesclient in Scala -- more to show the project set up with maven and intelli-j than to show serious Scala coding.

 Sometime in the distant past, I installed Scala on my machine.
 As I remember, I just googled ubuntu scala install for instructions.

 Initially I called this github repository coursesclientscala, but this name confused intellij on import, and I could not add in the frameworks that I tend to use.

-When I renamed the github repository coursesclient2, imported it, and then tried Add Framework Support, all the standard options were available.
+When I renamed the github repository SharepointAuth, imported it, and then tried Add Framework Support, all the standard options were available.

 I set up this project as I did the coursesclient project changed the artifact id in the pom.xml file as follows.

-<artifactId>coursesclient2</artifactId>
+<artifactId>SharepointAuth</artifactId>

 Of course, it was not yet possible to create a Scala class.

 I had to use File->Settings->plugins to get the Scala plugin.

-Then I had to add Scala framework support by right clicking on coursesclient2 and selecting Add Frame Support.
+Then I had to add Scala framework support by right clicking on SharepointAuth and selecting Add Frame Support.

 Then I had to create the Scala ivy library via download.
 The prompts help the user through this procedure.